Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

 *Audience: project members*

-There is a quick and easy way to release a pre-packaged version of your source file and make it available to all SYS\_PRODUCT\_NAME users through the File Release mechanism (see ?).
+There is a quick and easy way to release a pre-packaged version of your source file and make it available to all |SYSPRODUCTNAME| users through the File Release mechanism (see :ref:`delivery-manager`).

 Make sure all the project members involved in software development have committed the changes that were supposed to appear in this new release.